A Brief History of Columbus Christian School 1976-2001

 The 80’s included many different changes in the school.
 Enrollment changed yearly with a high of 166 students and a low of 74 students.
 The principal changed to Mr. Ron Newlin, and many teachers came and went.
 In the 1982-83 school year, the C.P.T.A.
 (Christian Parents and Teacher Association) started a basketball program.
 Boys’ and girls’ teams were formed and of course cheerleaders were needed to cheer on the teams.
 The teams played in the Bartholomew County P.T.O.
 League.
 The 1982-83 year also saw the beginning of fundraising programs.

 The 1983-84 year showed interest from other Christian Churches, which led to the consolidation of the school with Garden City Church of Christ taking an active role in the school leadership.
 The name of the school changed with the consolidation to Columbus Christian School, Inc. which remains to this date.
 Other notable happenings that year were the introduction of hot lunches and a sixth grade class trip at the end of the year.
 Dorothy Coon was hired as a teacher’s aide.
-She became the school secretary in 1986 and is still serving the school in that position.
+She became the school secretary in 1986.

 In the 1987-88 school year, Jack Campbell became principal and Robbie Shaw was added as a teacher’s aide.
-Robbie is still with the school as a secretary.
-Janice Lemmon was hired as the kindergarten teacher, and in 1994 she became the principal and still serves in that capacity.
+Janice Lemmon was hired as the kindergarten teacher, and in 1994 she became the principal.

 The 90’s continued with growth, struggles, and proved the school was the Lord’s will.
 From the 1994-95 enrollment of 71, the school increased each year.
 The enrollment from 2001-2002, is 381 at the time of this printing.